triton-inference-server/server/docs/protocol/extension_trace.md

   …

-  // Update and get the trace setting of the Triton server. rpc Trace(TraceRequest)
+  // Update and get the trace setting of the Triton server. rpc TraceSetting(TraceSettingRequest)
-          returns (TraceResponse) {}
+          returns (TraceSettingResponse) {}
 }
 ```

-The Trace API returns the latest trace settings.
+The Trace Setting API returns the latest trace settings.
 Errors are indicated
 by the google.rpc.Status returned for the request.
 The OK code
 indicates success and other codes indicate failure.
 The request and
-response messages for Trace are:
+response messages for Trace Setting are:

 ```
-message TraceRequest
+message TraceSettingRequest
 {
   // The values to be associated with a trace setting.
   // If no value is provided, the setting will be clear and